MeArm/MeArm-Arduino/README.md

 * void begin(int pinBase, int pinShoulder, int pinElbow, int pinGripper) - The four PWM-capable pins used to drive the servos.
 Begin must be called in setup() before any other calls to the meArm instance are made.
 * void openGripper() - opens the gripper, letting go of anything it was holding
 * void closeGripper() - closes the gripper, perhaps grabbing and holding something as it does so
-* void gotoPoint(float x, float y, float z) - move in a straight line from the current point to the requested position
+* void moveTo(float x, float y, float z) - move in a straight line from the current point to the requested position
-* void goDirectlyTo(float x, float y, float z) - set the servo angles to immediately go to the requested point without caring what path the arm swings through to get there - faster but less predictable than gotoPoint
+* void snapTo(float x, float y, float z) - set the servo angles to immediately go to the requested point without caring what path the arm swings through to get there - faster but less predictable than moveTo
 * bool isReachable() - returns true if the point can theoretically be reached by the arm
 * float getX() - current x coordinate
 * float getY() - current y coordinate